-Almost 50 years ago the movie adaptation of Mart Crowley’s famous play The Boys in the Band opened in movie theaters around the country.
+50 years ago the movie adaptation of Mart Crowley’s famous play The Boys in the Band opened in movie theaters around the country.
 It is among the first major American motion pictures to revolve around gay characters and is often cited as a milestone in the history of queer cinema.

-The plot is a simple one.
+Loved by some, hated by others he plot is a simple one.
 The film is set in an Upper East Side apartment in New York City in the late 1960s.
 Michael, a Roman Catholic and recovering alcoholic, is preparing to host a birthday party for his friend Harold.
 Another of his friends, Donald, a self-described underachiever who has moved from the city, arrives and helps Michael prepare.
 Alan, Michael’s (presumably straight) old college roommate from Georgetown, calls with an urgent need to see Michael.
 Michael reluctantly agrees and invites him to come over.

 Michael, who believes Alan is a closeted homosexual, begins a telephone game in which the objective is for each guest to call the one person whom he truly believes he has loved.
 With each call, past scars and present anxieties are revealed.
 Bernard reluctantly attempts to call the son of his mother’s employer, with whom he’d had a sexual encounter as a teenager, while Emory calls a dentist on whom he’d had a crush while in high school; both Bernard and Emory immediately regret having made the phone calls.
 Hank and Larry attempt to call one-another (via two separate phone lines in Michael’s apartment).
 Michael’s plan to “out” Alan with the game appears to backfire when Alan calls his wife, not the male college friend Justin Stewart whom Michael had presumed to be Alan’s lover.
 As the party ends and the guests depart, Michael collapses into Donald’s arms, sobbing.
 When he pulls himself together, it appears his life will remain very much the same.